Uks130322/books/README.md

 Small exam on knowledge of book authors.
-Can be running as module or from terminal.
+Can run as module or from terminal.
+#books